 "...I don't want your life." - Jonathan 'Mox' Moxon (James Van Der Beek), Varsity Blues.

-The uttering of those words told off overbearing parents who vicariously lived out their lives through their kids, reverberating in the sports world and beyond.
+The uttering of those words told off overbearing parents who vicariously lived their lives through their kids, reverberating in the sports world and beyond.

 "Pain heals.
 Chicks dig scars.
 Glory lasts forever." - Shane "Footsteps" Falco (Keanu Reeves), The Replacements.

-Inspirational speeches are the foundation of sports films, whether it a high school comedy or a film centered on the NFL, like the one above.
+Inspirational speeches are the foundation of sports films, whether a high school comedy or a film centered on the NFL, like the one above.

 The fabled football film will soon be again gracing the screen with American Underdog: The Kurt Warner Story.
 And this film, based on the Super Bowl-winning, MVP-having Kurt Warner, will likely have its fair share of inspiration when released in December.